Use Cases

 Through its website, Groupon offers its customers discounts on both products and services.
 Based in the U.S., it also operates in over a dozen other countries.
 During Q4 2019, Groupon had 43.6 million active customers and billed $1.2 billion globally.

-Groupon needs to process payments in multiple currencies and accept a number of different payment methods (credit and debit cards, online money transfers, SMS, and card present solutions, etc.).
+Groupon selected Kill Bill to seamlessly process payments in multiple currencies and accept a number of different payment methods (credit and debit cards, online money transfers, SMS, and card present solutions, etc.).
 Additionally, it interacts with a variety of payment gateways and supports different payment flows (hosted payment pages, third-party API integrations, 3D Secure verification, etc.).

 SureVoIP provides its United Kingdom customers with VoIP business solutions and products.
 Customers can subscribe to hosted VoIP and choose features like fax-to-email, call forwarding, and conferencing.
 New customers receive a 14-day free trial of SureVoIP services.